TripSage/TeamFormationAssistant/README.md

 members availability, skill level, tools preferred, etc. as input and assigns the members for the new team.<br/>

-## How we plan to carry out the project
+## Project Structure
 ### Algorithm Implementation
 We plan to code the application in Python3.
 Python ML libraries will be used for Cluster identification.<br/>
 ### Database Implementation:
-We plan to store team members into an MySQL database.
+We plan to store team members into an MySQL with Fallback to AWS database.
 Python files import the data and process it and store the final result back to the database.<br/>
 ### Frontend Implementation:
 Team members will be able to submit a form to consider them as part of project assignment.
 Final team assignment will posted on the homepage dashboard.
 We plan to implement the dashboard and form using HTML, CSS, JavaScript

-##### We have created a wiki page containing project details including project workflow, setup, dictionary, data model,
+##### We have created a wiki page containing project details including project workflow, setup, and Test Plan
 ### [Wiki](https://github.com/TripSage/TeamFormationAssistant/wiki)

 Here are a few screenshots of the project<br>